CathyWWW123/Personal-Music-Playlist-Recommendation-Chatbot/README.md

 1. **Chat & Emotion Detection**
    - The bot greets the user and engages in three conversational turns.
-   - All three messages are sent to GPT-3.5 to classify mood into one of six emotions.
+   - All three messages are sent to DistilRoBERTa-base to classify mood into one of seven emotions.

 2. **Playlist Input**
    - After a natural closing message, the bot asks for your Spotify playlist URL.